 Our consolidated financial statements are prepared in accordance with U.S. GAAP on a basis consistent for all periods presented.
 In addition to results reported in accordance with U.S. GAAP, we use non-GAAP financial measures as supplemental indicators of our operating performance.
-The term "non-GAAP financial measure" is used to refer to a numerical measure of a company's historical or future financial performance, financial position or cash flows that: (i) excludes amounts, or is subject to adjustments that have the effect of excluding amounts, that are included in the most directly comparable measure calculated and presented in accordance with U.S. GAAP in a company's statement of earnings, balance sheet or statement of cash flows; or (ii) includes amounts, or is subject to adjustments that have the effect of including amounts, that are excluded from the most directly comparable measure so calculated and presented.
+The term "non-GAAP financial measure" is used to refer to a numerical measure of a company's historical or future financial performance, financial position or cash flows that: (i) excludes amounts, or is subject to adjustments that have the effect of excluding amounts, that are included in the most directly comparable measure calculated and presented in accordance with U.S. GAAP in a company's statement of earnings, balance sheet or statement of cash flows; or (ii) includes amounts, or is subject to adjustments that have the effect of with U.S. GAAP in a company's statement of presented of including amounts, that are excluded from the most directly comparable measure of cash flows; or (ii) includes amounts, or is subject to adjustments that have the effect of amounts, or is subject to adjustments that presented in accordance with U.S. GAAP in a company's statement of presented of including amounts, that are excluded from the most directly comparable measure and presented.